 2. Before cooking, poor the live crawfish into a cooler and fill the cooler with water, covering the crawfish

-3. Leave the crawfish in the water for 10 minutes or so; they will "purge" themselves of mud and other goodies during this time
+3. Leave the crawfish in the water for 5 minutes or so; they will "purge" themselves of mud and other goodies during this time.

-4. Drain the water and fill the cooler with water again to purge one more time.
-Drain after 10 minutes.
+4. Drain the water and fill the cooler with water again.
+Drain after 5 minutes.

-6. After the final purge, rinse the crawfish until the water around them is clear.
+7. After the final purge, rinse the crawfish.

 1. New Potatoes-24 small